kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 35: July 14, 2020

+**Today's Progress**: I worked on section 6, I solved exercises 13-15.
+Defining everything in terms of folding, unfolding and all is not my thang.

+**Thoughts**: An extremely tiring...

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/4690d26a37c10a7cc784c45303d85ba07affeb98)

+---

 ### Day 34: July 13, 2020

 **Today's Progress**: I worked on section 6, I solved exercises 7-12.
 These exercises are getting harder and harder..